 Discover an old stone quarry where large sandstone slabs have been rearranged into an outdoor living room by a few creative folks.
 Bring a picnic to fully enjoy this unique spot.
-Start on Bluebell Road, then take
+Start

 On the hunt for a cool and shady hike?
 Range View Trail is just the ticket, looping through quiet stands of Douglas fir, ponderosa pines and junipers.
-The moderate terrain and incredible views westward to the snowcapped
+The moderate terrain and incredible views westward to the snowcapped eastern plains in the distance.
+You'll also pass the remnants of historic Crags Hotel, which was built in 1908 but burned down in 1913.
+Continue on to the Continental Divide Overlook, and have your camera ready.
+This is a lolipop trail with unique features to capture your imagination.
+Please note, state park entry fees are required.

 Indian Peaks Wilderness, and some of the tallest peaks in Colorado, make this a lovely hike for all seasons.
 You can return the way you came, or make it a loop on the Ute Trail.
 Directions: Use Google Maps for navigation to parking at "Realization Point."
 Cars not registered in Boulder County must pay a \$5 parking fee at the parking lot.
-ADVANCED Royal Arch Trail
+Rattlesnake Gulch Trail